opensearch-project/opensearch-benchmark-workloads/eql/README.md

 * `number_of_shards` (default: 5)
 * `index_settings`: A list of index settings.
 Index settings defined elsewhere (e.g. `number_of_replicas`) need to be overridden explicitly.
 * `cluster_health` (default: "green"): The minimum required cluster health.
+* `error-level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.